chris-lovejoy/site/_posts/51 Stats ML /2025-06-21-7 Eval mistakes that can kill your AI product.md

 Increasingly, evals are becoming the differentiators between LLM products.
 In a world where anybody can grab powerful off-the-shelf models, you win by your ability to move fast.
 This is enabled by effective evals.

-Having seen many examples of both good and bad approaches to evals (including internally at [Anterior](https://anterior.com/), my Sequoia-backed healthcare LLM start-up), here are the 7 most common mistakes I've seen - and how you can avoid them.
+Having seen many examples of both good and bad approaches to evals (including internally at [Anterior](https://anterior.com/), our Sequoia-backed healthcare LLM start-up), here are the 7 most common mistakes I've seen - and how you can avoid them.

 ## Starting with off-the-shelf eval metrics